 Many are fearful of grieving after abortion.
 Tears can arrive many years later due to the trauma of the abortion event.
 Others may find that they are crying for no reason at all and believe they may be losing their mind.
-Some may never connect their tears to this “choice” because they are working to “forget” it ever happened.
+Others need some help with the trauma and use calming products like the best CBD oil UK in order to take some relief out of their day.
+Whilst some may never connect their tears to this “choice” because they are working to “forget” it ever happened.

 Many ancient traditions embraced “tear bottles” to collect their tears, like the photo above reveals.
 Pilgrims carried tear-shaped vessels on their journeys.
 Victorians caught their tears in similar bottles.
 When the tears evaporated, it signaled the end to mourning.
 Many tear bottles were made from a lump of clay the size of a human fist, because an individual’s fist is recognized as being the same size as the heart.

 Abortion is an obvious death experience but few realize that truth when they make this decision.
 Society often communicates that if you make a choice to reject parenthood, grief is not necessary.
 Yet the heart often has a mind of its own where sorrow is concerned.